amuarte/kogama-lua-api/docs/api-reference/cubes/index.md

 ### `remove_cube(position)`

-Removes cube at specified position.
+Removes the cube at the specified position.

 **Returns:**
 - `true` - Cube was removed